andybega/states/cran-comments.md

 **********

-Minor updates, and should also resolve the two NOTES for some platforms on CRAN results.
-Thanks!
+This fixes the current ERRORs on the CRAN Package Checks with R-devel due to the change in `all.equal()` (which in R-devel compares environments now).